chalmers-revere/opendlv.os/README.md

     Warning!!
 The scripts will completely erase your entire harddrive (ALL YOUR DATA WILL BE LOST).
 Do this only if you know exactely what you are doing.
-    Use on your own risk, we are not responsible for any lost data by running this script!
+    Use on your own risk, we are not responsible for any lost data from running this script!

 ## Automated install on a x86 PC